 Senator Holly J. Mitchell was elected in 2013 to represent the 26th District in the State Senate, which includes Culver City and parts of the City and County of Los Angeles, including the communities of Beverlywood, Century City, Cheviot Hills, the Crenshaw District, Hancock Park, Hollywood, Koreatown, Ladera Heights, Larchmont Village, Los Feliz, Mid-Wilshire, Palms, Silver Lake, and portions of South Los Angeles.

 Mitchell serves on the Senate Rules Committee, the managing body of the State Senate, as well as the Budget, Insurance and Public Safety Committees.
-She chairs California's Legislative Black Caucus (CLBC) and also belongs to the Women's Legislative Caucus.
+She chairs California's Legislative Black Caucus (CLBC) and the new Senate Select Committee on Women and Inequality and also belongs to the Women's Legislative Caucus.
 Mitchell previously represented the 54th District in the Assembly, where she chaired the Assembly's Budget Sub-committee #1 on Health & Human Services and the Select Committee on Foster Youth, and was a member of the Committees on Health, Insurance and Public Safety.

 As the chief executive officer of Crystal Stairs for seven years prior to taking public office she championed statewide family-focused policymaking, while assuring access to quality affordable child care for 25,000 children and meeting a monthly payroll for hundreds of employees.